MLA Program Public Information

 |2016-2017 (Class of 2017)

 Approximately 90 percent of our recent graduates have found employment in the field of landscape architecture within six months of graduating.
 A 2021-22 comprehensive survey of all of our MLA alumni since the first graduating class of 2008 — with over 130 respondents from a total graduate alumni pool of 164 graduates — indicates that over 80 percent of our alumni currently work in the profession of landscape architecture.
 Approximately 60 percent of our alumni work in the private sector, 30 percent work in the public sector, and 5 percent are in academia.

-At the City College of New York, per CUNY regulations, full-time faculty members of the Spitzer School of Architecture must hold either (1) a professional master’s degree and professional license or (2) a PhD in their field of expertise as a minimum requirement for appointment.
+At the City College of New York, per CUNY bylaws, full-time faculty members of the Spitzer School of Architecture must hold either (1) a professional master’s degree and professional license or (2) a PhD in their field of expertise as a minimum requirement for appointment.